Rockypocky77/ChancifySATPrep/sat9.md

 SECTION 2: MATH (Questions 55–98)

-55. If 7(x + 4) = 4(x - 11), what is the value of x?
+55. A company's production cost C (in thousands) is modeled by C = 7(x + 4), where x is units produced.
+The company's revenue R is modeled by R = 4(x - 11) + k, where k is a fixed base revenue.
+If the company breaks even when C = R and k = 0, what is the value of x?

 A) -24
 B) -22
 C) -20
 D) 24

-56. If 5x - 9 ≥ 31, and x must also satisfy x ≤ 12, what is the smallest integer value of x that satisfies both requirements?
+56. In a chemistry experiment, the concentration must be at least 31 units.
+If concentration = 5x - 9, where x is the amount added, and x must also satisfy x ≤ 12, what is the smallest integer value of x?

 A) 8
 B) 9
 C) 10
 D) 12

-57. A line passes through points (0, -3) and (4, 13).
-What is the slope of this line?
+57. A linear function f(x) = mx + b passes through (0, -3) and (4, 13).
+What is the value of m?

 A) 4
 B) -4
-C) 16/4
+C) 1/4
 D) 16

-58. If 12x + 5 = 7x + 40, what is the value of x?
+58. If 12x + 5 = 7x + 40, what is x?

 A) 7
 B) -7
 C) 35/5
-D) 35
+D) 21

-59. A system of equations is given below:
-2x + 3y = 19
-4x - y = 17
-What is the value of x?
+59. A system of equations is given: 2x + 3y = 19 and 4x - y = 17.
+If (a, b) is the solution to this system, and a third equation cx + dy = 34 also passes through (a, b) where c = a and d = b, what is the value of c + d?

 A) 5
-B) 4
+B) 8
-C) -5
+C) 13
-D) 36
+D) 17

-60. If 9x - 4y = 50 and x = 6, what is the value of y?
+60. If 9x - 4y = 50 and x = 6, and y also satisfies the equation 3y - k = 3 where k is a constant, what is the value of k?

-A) 1
+A) 0
-B) 4
+B) 3
-C) -1
+C) 6
-D) 6
+D) 9

-61. The lines y = 2x + 1 and y = -3x + 21 intersect at a point.
-What is the y-coordinate of the intersection point?
+61. Two linear functions are defined: f(x) = 2x + 1 and g(x) = -3x + 21.
+If these functions intersect at point P with coordinates (p, q), and a third function h(x) = ax + b also passes through P where a = p and b = q, what is the value of h(0)?

 A) 4
 B) 9
-C) 21
+C) 13
 D) 25

 62. If 9a + 4b = 80 and a + b = 10, what is the value of b?